asony03/Git-Bot/README.md

 ![event_driven](https://github.ncsu.edu/csc510-fall2019/CSC510-24/blob/master/images/Event%20driven%20architecture.PNG)

-In our case, Events are triggered by Git, and the bt gets notified.
-Event handler module of our bot would consume these events as they occur and trigger some actions or perform some activities based on the type of event received.
-Producers are decoupled from consumers and this would go hand-in-hand with observer pattern.
+In our case, Events are triggered by Git, and the Bot gets notified.
+Event handlers of our bot would consume these events as they occur and trigger some actions or perform necessary activities based on the event.
+Producers are decoupled from consumers and would go hand-in-hand with the observer pattern.

 * **Publishers + Subscribers = Observer Pattern:**